joaogdfaero/joaogdfaero/README.md

   def initialize()
     # Aerospace Engineer working as a software developer.

-    # I worked at Ford Motor Company as Python software developer.
+    # I worked at Ford Motor Company as Python Developer.
 Today, I work as a developer
     # at Nelogica.
     # I also have experience with Ruby on Rails and Delphi.
   end